dotnet/AspNetCore.Docs/aspnetcore/blazor/hosting-models.md

 Blazor Server apps have relatively small payload sizes with faster initial load times.
 When a fast initial load time is desired, adopt Blazor Server.

-### Relatively larger payload size with faster execution speed
+### Near native execution speed

-Blazor Server apps execute on the server and thus are relatively slower than other types of Blazor apps that execute on the client.
+Blazor Server apps generally execute on the server quickly.
+However, Blazor Server apps are usually slower than other types of apps that execute natively on the client.

 Blazor Hybrid apps run using the .NET runtime natively on the target platform, which offers the best possible speed.